Elbphilharmonie: Reception

-Despite the efforts of acoustician Yasuhisa Toyota, complaints about poor acoustics in the hall have been aired.
-After the grand opening on 11 January 2017, many musicians as well as conductors called the acoustics in the hall "appalling" and "terrible".
-An initial review noted that "the hall is bright, very dry, direct, unforgiving.
-You can hear everything and immediately, for better and worse" and that "every sound—including coughs—can be heard most excellently in the hall.
-Every hawk, every sneeze and wheeze, every unwrapped lozenge shoots out, dry, like a daggered exclamation mark."
-On the other hand, in a 2019 performance of Mahler's Das Lied von der Erde, audience members shouted, "can't hear you" at tenor Jonas Kaufmann, who himself later complained, "This hall does not help...".
+Some complaints about poor acoustics in the hall have been aired.
+After the grand opening on 11 January 2017, some musicians as well as conductors called the acoustics in the hall "appalling" and "terrible".
+Further, in a 2019 performance of Mahler's Das Lied von der Erde, audience members shouted, "can't hear you" at tenor Jonas Kaufmann, who himself later complained, "This hall does not help...".

 Public transport

 The nearest rail station is Baumwall on Hamburg Metro line 3, about 450 m away.
 The nearest bus stop is Am Kaiserkai, 150 m away.